-Some of that education is coming in-house courtesy of Sybil Goldman, who he hired last year to lead RSP’s digital production efforts.
+Some of that education is coming in-house courtesy of Sibyl Goldman, who he hired last year to lead RSP’s digital production efforts.
 Formerly VP of entertainment at Yahoo, Goldman works closely with the TV production unit to mine low-cost concepts that can work outside the traditional channel universe.
 “Part of it is experimenting just to see what works,” she said.
 “What we don’t want to do is sit on the sidelines.”

 The Paltrow project emanated from TV development RSP was working on with the A-list actress.
 “Second Chances,” which co-stars fitness guru Tracy Anderson, reveal the inspiring stories of women who’ve overcome all manners of adversity.

 The project is just the first of many that will come out Goldman’s unit in the coming months, and some may not necessarily end up at an outside buyer like AOL.
 Strengthening Seacrest’s own YouTube channel is a priority; the company has tapped top-ranked multichannel network Fullscreen to drive growth by partnering on content and ad-sales initiatives.
 “We’re thrilled to be teaming up with such a globally recognized company,” said George Strompoulos, CEO of Fullscreen.

 As uncertain a world as digital programming is, moving into the space is an organic evolution for Seacrest, who is as aggressive as any celebrity out there is in terms of translating his personal brand to the web and social media.
 His ties to Costolo put him in the position to be the first to introduce the new Twitter Music app to his audience via his radio program.

 Chalk it up to a sign of his converging worlds, but he sees it in simpler terms.
 Said Seacrest, “It’s always nice to have a fun toy to play with.”